 We are authorised to collect your TFN under the Superannuation (Supervision) Act 1993, Australian Taxation Act 1997, in compliance with the Australian Privacy Principles.
-You can notify us in writing not to record your TFN.

 TFNs are used for legal purposes only.
 This includes finding or identifying your super benefits where other information is not sufficient, calculating tax on super payments and providing information to the ATO.
 These purposes may change in line with legislation.